-Before you begin to set up your general ledger and other parts of accounting, there are several things that you should consider.
+Before setting up your general ledger and other parts of accounting, you should consider several things.
 For example, what is your startup date?
 It is going to take days and perhaps a couple of weeks to set up your company, so you need to have a startup date for your company in Sage 100 Contractor.
 You also must know your company's fiscal year-end.
 In addition, you'll need to consider the amount of information that you plan to bring into Sage 100 Contractor and its level of detail.